Mental Health Awareness Week

 Young Somerset—Putting young people first

-At Young Somerset, we understand that the winter months can be a particularly tough time for many young people and families.
-It can bring feelings of isolation, anxiety, or low mood.
-That’s why we remain committed to being a trusted presence during the winter period.
+We remain committed to being a trusted presence fro young people in Somerset.
 One-to-One Support and Signposting Our Wellbeing Support Practitioners are on hand to offer individualised emotional wellbeing support, helping young people explore their feelings and navigate challenges.
 We also support families with guidance and access to additional services.
 Mental Health Practitioners in the Community Even during the school holidays, our Community Wellbeing Practitioners and MHST teams continue to work with young people, ensuring consistent care through the break.

 Visit their website: https://www.youngsomerset.org.uk/